seiyamiyaoka/show_me_the_datastructure/explanation_4.md

 Processing in a loop requires $O(n)$ complexity, but by converting the data to hashmap, the complexity is $O(1)$.

+## About Space complexity
+self.name = 49 => string
+self.groups = 72 => list
+self.users = 72 => list

+8byte capacity increases when adding user or group.
+Therefore, the space complexity of each group is

+n = Number of executions of add_group method k = Number of executions of add_user method

+self.name + self.groups + 8n + self.users + 8k

 ## About implementation

 I use hashmap to check if a user belongs to a group.